podefteza/philo/README.md

 A solution to Dijkstra's Dining Philosophers Problem using threads and mutexes in C.

 ## 📖 Overview
 This project simulates philosophers sitting around a table, alternating between eating, thinking, and sleeping.
 Each philosopher must use two forks to eat, leading to a classic concurrency problem.
-The solution ensures:

-- No deadlocks
-- No starvation
-- Thread-safe resource sharing

-## 🎯 Problem Statement
 Philosophers represent threads, and forks represent shared resources (mutexes).
 The challenge is to:
 - Prevent philosophers from starving.
 - Avoid deadlocks when acquiring forks.
 - Synchronize actions without data races.